WebOfTrustInfo/rwot6-santabarbara/draft-documents/Biometrics.md

 fingers), in the case of physical traits, and mimicry, in the case of behavioral traits (e.g., voice).
-These spoof attacks are referred to as presentation attacks in first ISO standard related to these attacks,ISO/IEC 30107-1:2016 [^10].
-NIST’s SOFA metrics provide more details on these problems and possible attacks[^9].
+These spoof attacks are referred to as presentation attacks in first ISO standard related to these attacks, ISO/IEC 30107-1:2016 [^10].
+NIST’s SOFA metrics provide more details on these problems and possible attacks [^9].

+> This point is not widely known, which leads to some very common misconceptions.
+For example, a common criticism of biometric authentication is, say, "You can't reset a fingerprint."
+But this is based on the mistaken notion that the biometric data is just a kind of password or token, and overlooks the importance of live presentation of the fingerprint.
+In a robust fingerprint method, it shouldn't matter that an attacker can present a facsimile of a person's fingerprint; anything other than the person's actual finger (still attached to his or her living body) should not work [^15]

 [//]: # (adaptive/behaviorial biometrics - google's captcha, abacus)
 [//]: # (Technology will be get better over time to assure liveness)
 [//]: # (Google CAPTCHA is a good example)
 [//]: # (even though used remotely)
 [//]: # (CITE GARTNER REPORT - biometrics are not passwords - don't discount liveness)
+[//]: # (NIST 800-63 appendix a,b,c references)

 This isn’t to say that any biometric is necessarily superior, let alone perfect.
 Instead, biometrics need to be selected that are reliable in